erin4000/pythagoras/README.md

 Triples are generated efficiently by using a [tree of primitive Pythagorean triples](https://en.wikipedia.org/wiki/Tree_of_primitive_Pythagorean_triples): an infinite ternary tree guaranteed to contain every primitive triple once.
 Though there is no clear pattern for obtaining the triples in order of increasing hypotenuse, the tree does satisfy the property that the hypotenuse of any triple is strictly less than the hypotenuse of any of its three children.

 This suggests a straightfoward algorithm: explore the tree, placing triples in a priority queue, and each time the next triple is removed, adding its three child elements to the priority queue.
-This is efficient (O(log n) using a heap data structure) and uses memory linear in the number of triples polled (every poll results in one element being removed from the heap and three being added).
+This is efficient ($O(\log n)$ using a heap data structure) and uses memory linear in the number of triples polled (every poll results in one element being removed from the heap and three being added).